Terms & Conditions

 8. Express orders

-For the completion of orders requiring overtime outside regular working hours (evenings, nights, or weekends), a surcharge of up to 100% may be invoiced.
+For the completion of orders requiring overtime outside regular working hours (evenings, nights, or weekends) or those placed at very short notice, a surcharge of up to 100% may be invoiced.
 Whether and in what amount such a surcharge is levied will be determined by mutual agreement on a case-by-case basis.
 However, smaller translation orders can usually be completed within 2-3 working days.
 Working days are Monday to Friday, not weekends and public holidays.
+In the case of interpreting, an order placed shall be deemed to be express if the interpreter is given less than 3 days' preparation time in accordance with point (3b).

 9. Delivery deadline